-Program is focused on playground restorations, including play equipment and safety surface replacements, along with associated amenity and pathway improvements to enhance accessibility, and other park and recreation enhancements.
+Program is focused on playground restorations including play equipment and safety surface replacements, along with associated amenity and pathway improvements to enhance accessibility.
 It is generally delivered by the Planning, Property and Development Department on behalf of the Parks and Open Space Division of the Public Works Department.